put your best foot forward

 The term “Casting” refers to specialists who are expertly trained to place painful feet and ankles into splints, casts, or medical devices that help stabilize, support, and nurture recovery.
 These specialists teach patients how to take care of themselves and their splint, cast, or device after placement.
 The Casting Technologists perform other procedures as well, such as the removal of sutures and placement of wound dressings.

-At The Center for Foot & Ankle, patients receive care from senior Casting Technologist Desiree L. She is trained in the proper fitting of casts, splints, and medical devices such as offloading boots and high-quality ankle braces.
-She also has specialized training to perform fittings for custom ankle braces, e.g. the Arizona brace.
+At The Center for Foot & Ankle, patients receive care from a Casting Technologist.
+They are trained in the proper fitting of casts, splints, and medical devices such as offloading boots and high-quality ankle braces.
+They also have specialized training to perform fittings for custom ankle braces, e.g. the Arizona brace.
 If prescribed by a foot and ankle provider, custom braces are very effective in the conservative (nonoperative) treatment of moderate to severe pain and weakness caused by chronic conditions such as arthritis, deformity, and neurological disease.
 Proper fitting requires the Casting Technologist to accurately measure the ankle and make a custom mold.
 The mold is then sent to the manufacturer for building the custom brace, and the brace is then returned for fitting and adjustments as needed.

 Amputee & Prosthetics